 And, this being America, what do we do when we think we have been grievously injured?
 We sue.

-We’ve smelled some pretty fragrant bathrooms before, but tree roots never appeared to be the cause.
+We’ve smelled some pretty malodorous bathrooms before, but tree roots never appeared to be the cause.
 Still, Callie jumped headlong into her own lawsuit against the condo association and its management company, because – after all – she complained, she had been embarrassed when guests used her bathroom.

 The trial and appellate courts made short work of Callie’s complaint.
 A tenant, they said, cannot sue because of damage to the property being rented.
 Instead, a tenant has to allege some injury to the tenancy, that is, the tenant’s right to use the property.

-Callie’s lawyer (we assume she had one, although not much of one) failed to allege any that Callie had suffered any concrete injury because of the smell.
+Callie’s lawyer (we assume she had one, although not much of one) failed to allege that Callie had suffered any concrete injury because of the smell.
 What’s worse, the lawyer forgot to produce any evidence that the tree roots had anything to do with the smell at all (if there was a smell).

 Larsen v.
 Snow Property Services, Case No. 1 CA-CV 16-0205 (Ct.App.
 Arizona, Mar.
 7, 2017): Callie Larsen and a guy named P.J. are a couple.
 (The opinion never mentions P.J.’s surname, but we imagine that it was not “Funnybunny“).
 P.J. owned a condo in a development controlled by Wind Drift Master Community Association and managed by Snow Property Services.
 Although she is P.J.’s squeeze, Callie decided she was really his tenant.
 This epiphany occurred about the time she figured out she could score some money damages from a couple of deep-pocketed defendants.

 In 2012, P.J. complained to Snow about damage to the basement walls of his condo caused by the roots of a tree located on Wind Drift’s adjoining property.
 Snow removed the tree in within about two months.